xdrpp/stc/cmd/stc/stc.1.md

 supplied.  `-i` and `-o` are mutually exclusive, and can only be used in default mode.

+`-preauth`
+:	Hash a transaction to strkey for use as a pre-auth transaction signer.
+Beware that `-net` must be set correctly or the hash will be incorrect, since the input to the hash function includes the network ID as well as the transaction.

+`-q`
+:	Query the network for the state of a particular account.

 `-sec2pub`
 :	Print the public key corresponding to a particular private key.